Islandora-Devops/islectl/docs/docs/commands.md

   up          Brings up the containers

 Flags:
       --context string     The ISLE context to use.
 See islectl config --help for more info (default "dev") -h, --help               help for islectl
-  -v, --version          version for islectl
+      --log-level string   The logging level for the command (default "INFO") -v, --version            version for islectl
 ```

 Each command has a `--help` flag that provide what flags can be passed to the given command.